alexandertornede/extreme_algorithm_selection/README.md

 * `db.table`: the name of the table, where results should be stored.
 This is created automatically by the code if it does not exist yet and should NOT be created manually.
 * `db.ssl`: whether ssl should be used or not

-Furthermore, the neural network used by the dyad ranking approach requires a configuration file with the following content entiteled `plnet.properties` in the directory `conf/plNet`:
+Furthermore, the neural network used by the dyad ranking approach requires a configuration file with the following content entitled `plnet.properties` in the directory `conf/plNet`:
 ```
 plnet.learningrate = 0.01
 plnet.hidden.nodes = 50,50,30,20,20